TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 Currently, TNO only provides tools to  make Data Apps in Kotlin.
 If you want to make a Data App in another programming language of your choice, then you will have to take care of the following:
 - Implement the [IDS information model](https://international-data-spaces-association.github.io/InformationModel/docs/index.html#), in particular, the different kinds of messages that your Data App needs to support.
 - Define a Rest Controller that listens for messages from the Core Container.
-- Publish the available resources to the Security Gateway
+- Publish the available resources to the Core Container